 The interdisciplinary study of the relationship between nature and society.

-• St John’s has an excellent reputation as a college in which to study geography.
-As well as the Fellows (Tutorial Fellows Ian Klinke, Julie Durcan, Professorial Fellow Gillian Rose and Emeritus Research Fellows Linda McDowell and Jack Langton) , there is a good mix of undergraduate, MSc and DPhil Geographers in College.
+• St John's has an excellent reputation as a college in which to study Geography.
+As well as the Fellows (Tutorial Fellows Ian Klinke and Callum Munday, College Lecturer Alice Watson, Supernumerary Teaching Fellow Jennifer Richards, Professorial Fellow Gillian Rose, and Emeritus Research Fellows Linda McDowell and Jack Langton) , there is a good mix of undergraduate, MSc and DPhil Geographers in College.

 • There are numerous opportunities for academic and social interactions between Geographers in all years and statuses through the College Geography Society – known as the Martin Society, after Freddie Martin, a previous Fellow in Geography.

 • The Martin Society is a key focus for undergraduate Geographers who organise its activities.
-In a typical year, these include 8 lunchtime seminars (given by undergraduates), 4 evening seminars (given by visiting speakers), a weekend reading party (see images from field trips to Belfast and Aberystwyth below), usually held in the Easter vacation, and an end-of-year dinner.
+In a typical year, these include lunchtime and evening seminars, as well as other events.
 All these activities are open to all Geographers in College.

 • Our students are part of a School of Geography that has consistently been at the top of various rankings of undergraduate Geography courses.